code-rhapsodie/SyliusExtendedElasticsearchPlugin/README.md

 This plugin offers a site-wide search feature as well.
 You have a search box field where you query all products indexed on ElasticSearch.
 When you enter a query in the search box the results will appear in the search results page.

 You can also add search facets (a.k.a. filters) to your search results page.
-To do so you have to add facets to the `bitbag_sylius_elasticsearch_plugin.facet.registry` service (see an example of this service definition [here](https://github.com/code-rhapsodie/SyliusExtendedElasticsearchPlugin/blob/master/tests/Application/config/services.yaml)).
+To do so you have to add facets to the `cr_sylius_extended_elasticsearch_plugin.facet.registry` service (see an example of this service definition [here](https://github.com/code-rhapsodie/SyliusExtendedElasticsearchPlugin/blob/master/tests/Application/config/services.yaml)).
 A facet is a service which implements the `CodeRhapsodie\SyliusExtendedElasticsearchPlugin\Facet\FacetInterface`.
 You can implement your own facets from scratch or you can [decorate](https://symfony.com/doc/current/service_container/service_decoration.html) one of the basic facet implementation included in this plugin, which are:

 * [`TaxonFacet`](https://github.com/code-rhapsodie/SyliusExtendedElasticsearchPlugin/blob/master/src/Facet/TaxonFacet.php) which allows to filter your search results by taxons using the ElasticSearch [`Terms`](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html) aggregation.
 * [`AttributeFacet`](https://github.com/code-rhapsodie/SyliusExtendedElasticsearchPlugin/blob/master/src/Facet/AttributeFacet.php) which allows to filter your search results by product attributes values using the ElasticSearch [`Terms`](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations-bucket-terms-aggregation.html) aggregation.